AdaBest: Minimizing Client Drift in Federated Learning via Adaptive Bias Estimation: Conclusions

 \section{Conclusions}

 In this paper, we introduce \ours, an adaptive approach for tackling client drift in Federated Learning.
 Unlike the existing solutions, our approach is robust to low rates of clients re-sampling, which makes it practical for large-scale cross-device Federated Learning.
-Our performance and empirical convergence rates demonstrate the efficacy of our technique compared to all the baselines across various benchmarks.
-We have a gain of up to 0.94\% in test accuracy with respect to the second best candidate which is nearly twice as good.
+In benchmarks with a large number of clients, our method outperforms the baselines by a wide margin.
+The results show nearly a two-fold improvement in test accuracy over the second-best candidate in some cases.
 Our algorithm consumes no more communication bandwidth or storage than the baselines, and it even has a lower compute cost. \ours addresses the instability of norm of gradient estimates used in \feddyn by adapting to the most relevant information about the direction of the client drift.
 Furthermore, we formulated the general estimate of oracle gradients in a much elegant arithmetic that eliminates the need for the explicit, recursive form used in the previous algorithms.

 Future work for this study includes deriving theoretical bounds for our proposed algorithm.
 Furthermore, in the current paper, the parameter $\beta$ is manually tuned to account for the trade-off between the amount of information retained from the previous estimations of oracle's gradients and the estimation provided by a new round.
 Developing a method for automatically tuning $\beta$ is an important direction for improving the proposed algorithm.